Scotchman0/shift-networking-toolkit/README.md

 # Curl_loop_until_error.sh
 A basic script to run a curl against a target address with logging parameter options.
 Designed to catch an unexpected response like a 502 error.
-usage: curl_loop_until_error.sh '<url>' (can also modify the script directly to include additional parameters like payloads/POST type instead of GET).
+usage: curl_loop_until_error.sh `<url>` (can also modify the script directly to include additional parameters like payloads/POST type instead of GET).
 Helpful when we need to catch a rare occurrance and can't watch for explicit timeframes.